ansarilaith/laith-taha/FunBoard/v2/README.md

 </tr></table>

 Everything you need to get started programming.
-Lights, buzzer, wifi, SDcard, ESP32, MicroPython connected to your computer via USB.
+Lights, buzzer, wifi, SDcard, IO pins, buttons, ESP32, MicroPython connected to your computer via USB.
 No external power or peripherals needed.

 # This Directory